zouravand/laravel-tasquirrel/README.md

-# Laravel Actor
+# Laravel Tasquirrel

-A brand option to have specific action fields in model.
+A package to handle tasks inside laravel application.